 In this cloud computing pricing guide, we will help you understand which cloud vendor is cost-effective.
 Before we dig deep into AWS vs. Azure vs. GCP cost comparison, we will cover some basics of the best cloud providers.

 Amazon Web Services (AWS) started in 2006 by offering services such as Simple Storage Service (Amazon S3) and Elastic Compute Cloud (EC2).
 Within three years of launch, AWS expanded its services by offering Elastic Block Store (EBS), Amazon CloudFront, and Content Delivery Network (CDN).
+If you want to understand these services in detail, refer to our free comprehensive AWS tutorial about AWS services and tools.

 Amazon offers 18,000+ services, ranging from machine learning to productivity tools.
 It offers rich tools, including databases, analytics, management, security, IoT, and enterprise applications.
 The cloud service provider holds the highest market share in the cloud landscape, making it one of the top choices of enterprises.